 Precious metals such as gold, silver and platinum are too soft and malleable to use alone when creating pieces of jewellery or silverware.
-When they are alloyed with more base metals, such as copper, it is crucial that all maker, traders and consumers are aware of the composition- that is- the ratio of silver to other, less expensive metals, within the item they are buying.
+When they are alloyed with more base metals, such as copper, it is crucial that all makers, traders and consumers are aware of the composition- that is- the ratio of silver to other, less expensive metals, within the item they are buying.

-This was even more of a pressing matter during the eighteenth century, when silver and silverware was used akin to currency rather than as merely an object of ornamentation.
+This was even more of a pressing matter during the eighteenth century when silver and silverware was used akin to currency, rather than as merely an object of ornamentation.
 The principle of this standardisation across the country is the basis of the hallmarking system, and these are the standards which the Assay offices of the United Kingdom were created to uphold.

 Sheffield Plate was formed with thin sheets of silver and copper annealed together under pressure before being made into the required object.
-It was wildly successful; because it could be used to produce a host of items - from a delicate button to grand candelabra - at a fraction of the cost of the solid silver equivalent.
+It was wildly successful because it could be used to produce a host of items - from a delicate button to grand candelabra - at a fraction of the cost of the solid silver equivalent.

 In England, Sheffield and Birmingham have been the greatest and most prolific manufacturers of Plate Silver, with Sheffield also housing the most famous of the silver plate manufactories - the Soho works of Matthew Boulton.

-Mappin & Webb specialised at one time in Prince’s plate, which is of a higher quality than most silver plate, as the process uses a triple deposit of silver and has a protective coating covering all vertices and edges on their pieces.
+Mappin & Webb specialised at one time in Prince’s plate, which is of a higher quality than most silver plate, as the making process uses a triple deposit of silver and has a protective coating covering all vertices and edges on their pieces.
 The items they plate are guaranteed to be far longer lasting than other silver plating, and therefore wear more like sterling silver.

 Although the company began in Sheffield, they were truly an international business.
-Branches were opened in Liverpool, Edinburgh, Newcastle, Manchester, Leeds, Glasgow, Cardiff, Belfast, Hull, Bristol, Melbourne and Adelaide (Australia), Cape Town (South Africa).
-Walker & Hall became a limited liability company in 1920 under the name Walker & Hall Ltd, and joined Mappin & Webb and Elkington & Co. in 1963 under the British Silverware Ltd.
+Branches were opened in Liverpool, Edinburgh, Newcastle, Manchester, Leeds, Glasgow, Cardiff, Belfast, Hull, Bristol, Melbourne and Adelaide (Australia), and Cape Town (South Africa).
+Walker & Hall became a limited liability company in 1920 under the name Walker & Hall Ltd, and joined Mappin & Webb and Elkington & Co. in 1963 under the name ‘British Silverware Ltd’.

-Walker and Hall Sheffield were Sheffield Makers, but some of their items bear the Birmingham, London and Chester Assay Marks.
+Walker and Hall were Sheffield Makers, but some of their items bear the Birmingham, London and Chester Assay Marks.
 This is owing to the wide-reaching success of the company and their numerous branches across the UK.